VainF/Reasoning-SFT/readme.md

 docker run --gpus all --ipc=host --ulimit memlock=-1 --ulimit stack=67108864 -v "$PWD":"$PWD" -v $HOME:$HOME -w "$PWD" -it --rm nvcr.io/nvidia/pytorch:24.12-py3
 ```

-runing the above command will mount the current directory and your home directory to the docker container.
-To mount other directories, you can add `-v /path/to/dir:/path/to/dir` to the command.
+Running the above command will mount both the current directory and your home directory into the Docker container.
+To mount additional directories, simply add `-v /path/to/dir:/path/to/dir` to the command.

-Then, in the docker container, install all necessary packages:
+Once inside the Docker container, install all necessary packages:
 ```bash
 # In the docker
 pip install -r requirements.txt